 Even when I unplugged the Home Network Security box, the app still showed notifications now and then telling me to check on the device.

 The app does allow for toning down the number of notifications or turn them off completely.
 But then you might miss some critical warnings.

 In all, the Trend Micro Home Network Security box works as advertised.
-The issues I had with it — namely the adverse effects it might have on a certain type of network, especially one with a lot of devices and services — seemed to be unintended consequences of its effective protection.
+The issues I had with it — namely the adverse effects it might have on a particular type of network, especially one with many devices and services — seemed to be unintended consequences of its effective protection.

 That said, if you have a small, simple home network, the Home Network Security is worth consideration.
 It keeps your network safe and gives you a sense of being in control.
 But considering the ongoing cost and the oddities I mentioned here, it’s probably a better idea to get an Asus router.
 Its AiProtection feature can, for the most part, keep you similarly safe without driving you bananas.